trgiangdo/demo-sales-insights/README.md

 ## Directory Structure

-- `src/`: Contains the demo source code.
+- `src/`: Contains the demo source code of the multi-page version.
-  - `src/data`: Contains the application data files.
-An Excel can be found here.
+- `src_single_page_taipy_tech_talk/`: Contains the demo source code of the single page version.
+- `src_enterprise/`: Contains the demo source code of the multi-page version with authentication and authorization.
 - `docs/`: contains the images for the documentation
 - `CODE_OF_CONDUCT.md`: Code of conduct for members and contributors of _demo-sales-dashboard_.
 - `CONTRIBUTING.md`: Instructions to contribute to _demo-sales-dashboard_.